sonatype-nexus-community/DevAudit/README.md

 	- `-r --root-directory` Specify the root directory of the application.
 This is just the top-level application directory that contains files like App.config.
 	- `-b --application-binary` Specify the application binary.
 The is the .NET assembly that contains the application's .NET bytecode.
 This file is usually a .DLL and located in the bin sub-folder of the ASP.NET application root directory.
 	- `-c --configuration-file` or `-o AppConfig=configuration-file` Specifies the .NET application configuration file.
 This file is usually named App.config and located in the application root directory.
 You can override the default @App.config value with this option.
-	- `-o GendarmeRules=RuleLibrary` Specifies that the Gendarme static analyzer should enabled for the audit with rules from the specified rules library used.
+	- `-o GendarmeRules=RuleLibrary` Specifies that the [Gendarme](http://www.mono-project.com/docs/tools+libraries/tools/gendarme/) static analyzer should enabled for the audit with rules from the specified rules library used.
 For example:
 	`devaudit netfx -r /home/allisterb/vbot-debian/vbot.core -b @bin/Debug/vbot.core.dll --skip-packages-audit -o GendarmeRules=Gendarme.Rules.Naming`
 	will run the Gendarme static analyzer on the vbot.core.dll assembly using rules from Gendarme.Rules.Naming library.
-The complete list of rules is (taken from the Gendarme wiki):
+The complete list of rules libraries is (taken from the Gendarme wiki):
     * [Gendarme.Rules.BadPractice](https://github.com/spouliot/gendarme/wiki/Gendarme.Rules.BadPractice%28git%29)
 	* [Gendarme.Rules.Concurrency](https://github.com/spouliot/gendarme/wiki/Gendarme.Rules.Concurrency%28git%29)
 	* [Gendarme.Rules.Correctness](https://github.com/spouliot/gendarme/wiki/Gendarme.Rules.Correctness%28git%29)